EmersonElectricCo/fsf/README.md

  * Limit the size of the file you extracting if desired
  * Control over MIME types you care to pass on to FSF

+###What if I want to do load balancing across several FSF servers?###

+You can easily integrate different load balancing solutions with FSF if you wish.
+Doing so, combined with the servers parallel processing for each request has many performance and reliability benefits.
+It also gives you the flexibility to do load balancing the way you want to, like using equal distribution, grouping, fail over, some combination and more...

+For example, you can use the popular utility [Balance](https://www.inlab.de/balance.html) to configure simple load balancing between FSF nodes with one simple command.

+`balance -f 5800 10.0.3.5 10.0.3.6`

+The above tells balance to run in the foreground on port 5800, and equally distribute requests between the two hosts specified (10.0.3.5 and 10.0.3.6).
+By default, the requests will be forwarded on port 5800 as well unless otherwise specified.
+Now we can just point our FSF clients to our load balancer and let it do the work for us.

+Of course, you can use a different load balancing solution you'd like, this is just a quick example.
+You can even specify multiple FSF servers/balancers using the client config file if desired.
+When doing this, the FSF server chosen for the request is done at random allowing for some rudimentary balancing.

 ###How can I get access to the subobjects that are recursively processed?###

 Ah, so are you tired of using `hachoir-subfile` + `dd` to carve out files during static analysis?
 Or perhaps running `unzip` or `unrar` to get decompressed files, `upx -d` to get unpacked files, or `OfficeMalScan` to get macros over and over is getting old?